 - Priority Written Questions.

-Questions for Oral Answers are more high profile as they are asked and answered in the Assembly Chamber, which is broadcast live.
-We just have to think of Prime Minister's Question Time in the House of Commons to understand how important is is for Ministers to be able to answer questions well.
+Questions for Oral Answers and Topical Questions are more high profile as they are asked and answered in the Assembly Chamber, and are broadcast live.
+We just have to think of Prime Minister's Question Time in the House of Commons to understand how important it is for Ministers to be able to answer questions well.
+Ministers are informed about questions in advance for the standard Question Time but, since 2015, they must now also answer Topical Questions - on recent and current issues.
+While they are informed three days in advance of which MLAs have been selected to ask a Topical Question, they do not know what the questions will be.
+Ministers need to be well informed and up-to-date on all the issues within their areas of responsibility.

 Print out the resource, 'Questions to Ministers' for your file.